Cholesterol can be a complex topic with a lot of mixed messaging.

 Saturated fat is a bit more complex.
 A lot of large-scale research looking at saturated fat and all-cause mortality does not identify a link that is anywhere near as strong as you would expect based on public health messages.

 These public health messages are not just made up out of thin air though.
-They have rationale behind them.
+They have a rationale behind them.

 If you dig deeper into more controlled studies, high saturated fat intakes do appear to increase LDL cholesterol on average.